YES for CURE

-The Young Empowered Scientists for ContinUed Research Engagement (YES for CURE) Program is a three-year training initiative for highly motivated high school and undergraduate students interested in pursuing a career in scientific research.
+The Young Empowered Scientists for ContinUed Research Engagement (YES for CURE) Program is a 2.5-year training initiative for highly motivated underrepresented and disadvantaged high school and undergraduate students interested in pursuing a career in scientific research.
 Through engagement in mentored summer research projects, participation in an advanced scientific curriculum during the academic year, and year-round professional skills training, students will acquire scientific knowledge and technical skills, and increase their understanding of how to conduct biomedical research.
-This initiative is funded through an R25 grant from the National Cancer Institute (NCI CA221738).

 Prior to their first summer research experience, YES for CURE Scholars take part in Skills and Solutions, a series of Wednesday evening and Saturday morning training sessions during the academic year designed to teach essential research skills and scientific concepts.
 The goal is to ensure that students have a foundation of knowledge and familiarity upon which they can build during their summer experience.
 Skills and Solutions includes interactive classroom and hands-on laboratory instruction on topics ranging from molecular biology techniques, cancer biology and genetics, public health research, cancer epidemiology, bioinformatics, research professionalism, reading and interpreting scientific papers, and responsible conduct of research.